 Research & Publications

-Dr. Samuel focuses on the underlying mechanisms by which ectopic lipid accumulation in the liver leads to insulin resistance and increases gluconeogenesis.
-Dysregulation of insulin signaling and hepatic glucose production account for two of the most common clinical findings in patients with diabetes: impaired glucose tolerance and fasting hyperglycemia.
+My research focuses on the underlying mechanisms leading to ectopic hepatic lipid accumulation (nonalcoholic fatty liver disease, NAFLD) and the impact on liver insulin action and inflammation.
+Dysregulation of insulin signaling and hepatic glucose production account for two of the most common clinical findings in patients with type 2 diabetes: impaired glucose tolerance and fasting hyperglycemia.
 Hepatic insulin resistance arises when an increase in hepatic sn 1,2 diacylglycerol activated protein kinase c epsilon which then impairs hepatic insulin receptor kinase activation.
 This proximal defect in insulin signaling impacts all downstream pathways tied to insulin signaling.
-The regulation of gluconeogenesis is more complex.
-This is an incredibly malleable pathway that is influenced by multiple hormonal signals and substrate inputs.
-One mechanism that has emerged is the post-translational modification of pyruvate carboxylase.
-An increase in PC protein content may enhance the capacity for gluconeogenesis and in turn offers the possibility of developing novel therapies.

-Diabetes Mellitus, Type 2; Gluconeogenesis; Insulin Resistance; Pyruvate Carboxylase; Non-alcoholic Fatty Liver Disease
+Diabetes Mellitus, Type 2; Fatty Liver, Alcoholic; Gluconeogenesis; Insulin Resistance; Pyruvate Carboxylase; Non-alcoholic Fatty Liver Disease